vuhieu0808/TDTT/README.md

 - 24127326 - Đoàn Quốc Bảo

 ## Tech stack
-- **Backend**: Node.js + Express + Firebase + Google Drive
+- **Backend:** Node.js + Express + Firebase + Google Drive
-- **Frontend**: Axios + React + Vite
+- **Frontend:** Axios + React + Vite

-## Prerequisite
+## Prerequisites
-- Node.js v18 or later (v22.18.0 or later for native Typescript execution)
+- Node.js v18 or later (v22.18.0 or later for native TypeScript execution)
 - npm for package installation
-- A Firebase project with these service set up
+- A Firebase project with these services set up:
   - Authentication, with Google as a sign-in option
-    - Realtime database, with an URL to the database (example for a RTDB located in SEA server : `https://abc-xyz-default-rtdb.asia-southeast1.firebasedatabase.app`).
+  - Realtime Database, with a URL to the database (example for an RTDB located in the SEA server: `https://abc-xyz-default-rtdb.asia-southeast1.firebasedatabase.app`).
 Denote this as `<realtime_db_url>`
-    - Firestore database
+  - Firestore
-    - Obtain Firebase Admin credential.
+  - Firebase Admin credential.
 Example:
     ```
     {
         type: "service_account",